skasab/psci413/caseOne.md

 **"[I'm] not your typical Democrat.
 I'm endorsed by the National Rifle Association and West Virginia Farm Bureau and I'm fiscally and morally conservative, reflecting the views of working people in my district.
 My votes are very much in tune with the needs and wants of working families, most of whom are just one serious accident or illness away from economic devastation."⁵**

-Bogg's overwhelming 2020 victory came as Democrats simultaneously lost 18 seats in the House of Delegates, reducing themselves to a superminority of 24 out of 100.⁶
+Bogg's overwhelming 2020 victory came as Democrats simultaneously lost 18 seats in the West Virginia House of Delegates, reducing themselves to a superminority of 24 out of 100.⁶

 This can be seen as one part of an increasing "downballot realignment" across the US.
 For example, West Virginia's longtime state treasurer John Perdue -- a Democrat elected for six terms, all with large margins -- lost his bid for a seventh term by 13% to his Republican challenger this year.⁷

 So how did Delegate Boggs escape the fate of Treasurer Perdue?
 The classic formula applies: combining strong union support with social conservatism can be a winning combination in these sorts of districts.